 Totally.
 If anything, it was that 38 minute rumor that got worldwide coverage.
 Whatever idiot said that really set expectations too high.Also, who -- really -- besides hardcore people like us has any idea that Chapek gave that 15-minute number?
 I don't believe it's somehow permeated the consciousness of the majority of guests who are going to end up experiencing it.

 Chapek still should never have said it, of course.

 If we can't trust anything an executive says, thats a major problem.
 I understand theres always corporate talk to hype up attractions but straight up saying "15 minute ride" is completely misleading.
 Im not sure how many people caught onto it GP wise, but still.
 Makes me not want to visit since I am blatantly being lied to, especially when I'm giving them my $.
 Excited for my Disney trip in the spring but doubt ill be back for quite some time.You should never believe anything he says

 Not only sensors, but Wi-Fi drop out/interference still seems to be an issue.I'm still curious that the ongoing potential technical issues are that only one of the two elevators is working properly?

 I can't imagine they are very different, if at all?
 Seems very odd.

 Now the ride shutting down due to tripped sensors across so many different ride elements and redundant safety measure.
 That sounds about right, and a bitch to work out.

-If the ride is as plagued as being reported and having a forced opening before it’s ready and no soft opening.
+They'tre probably trying to duplicate the 'Hagrid situation' and market it around the concept of the ride is so good the lines are out the park.If the ride is as plagued as being reported and having a forced opening before it’s ready and no soft opening.